CUCyber/reportgen/cyber.md

 label=fig:nmap
 ...

 In $fig:nmap$, you see that a shell backdoor has been found.
-Also, "asdf asdf".
+Also, "asdf" 'asdf'.